ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Experimental Methodology

 \textbf{Baselines.} We evaluate \method{} against a range of competitive baselines, categorized into four groups: (1) \textit{Prompt-based approaches}, including the attributed prompt (\attrprompt) and the combined opinion-based and instruction-based prompt (\oiprompt) from \citet{zhou2023context}; (2) \textit{Decoding-based methods}, where we select the representative COIECD~\citep{yuan2024discerning}, which incorporates entropy-based constraints to perform context-aware contrastive decoding; (3) \textit{Fine-tuning methods}, consisting of standard Supervised Fine-Tuning (SFT) and Knowledge Aware Fine-Tuning (KAFT)~\citep{li2022large}.
 KAFT enhances context faithfulness through counterfactual data augmentation; and (4) \textit{Alignment-based methods}, including Context-DPO (C-DPO)~\citep{bi2024context}, which applies the DPO framework~\citep{rafailov2023direct} to encourage context-grounded responses while penalizing reliance on parametric memory, and DDR~\citep{li2024rag}, which incorporates differentiable data rewards to train models to better use contextual knowledge.

 \textbf{Implementation Details.} To ensure a fair comparison, we use LLaMA3-8B-Instruct as the backbone model for all methods throughout our experiments.
-For \method{}, we set the number of \kffn{} to be suppressed to $N = 8$, and the suppression coefficient in Eq.~\ref{eq:ffn_layerwise_suppression} to 0.0.
+Our configuration for \method{} involves suppressing $N = 8$ \kffn{} with a coefficient of 0.0 (Eq.~\ref{eq:ffn_layerwise_suppression}).
+Notably, this specific set of layers is kept consistent across all datasets.
 The hyperparameters $\alpha$ and $\beta$, which balance $\mathcal{L}_{\text{KAT}}$ and $\mathcal{L}_{\text{KPO}}$ in Eq.~\ref{eq:final_loss}, are both set to 0.5.
-The impact of different hyperparameter choices is analyzed in Appendix~\ref{append:Sensitivity_of_hypers}.
-Additional implementation details for both our method and the baselines are provided in Appendix~\ref{append:implementation}, and results for different backbone models are reported in Appendix~\ref{append:diff_model_performance}.
+Additional implementation details for our method and the baselines are provided in Appendix~\ref{append:implementation} and~\ref{append:baseline}.
+Furthermore, we report a detailed failure case analysis in Appendix~\ref{append:failure_case} and results on different backbone models in Appendix~\ref{append:diff_model_performance}.